RALPwd/bia-test/README.md

 The application should now be running at [http://localhost:3000](http://localhost:3000).

+## Testing

+The project includes unit tests for the custom hooks and components using Jest.
+To run the tests, follow these steps:

+1. Install dependencies: `npm install`
+2. Run the tests: `npm run test`

 ## Live Demo

 You can view a live demo of the project at [https://bia-test-chi.vercel.app/](https://bia-test-chi.vercel.app/).